louisds/Machine-Learning/Classical-Supervised-Learning/Ensemble-Methods/README.md

 > We could try to decrease the learning rate, or use early stopping to find the right number of predictors (we probably have too many).

+Difference between Random Forest and GBDT in terms of Bias-Variance trade-off

+> In Random Forest, each DT has low bias and thus high variance.
+By averaging them together, we can achieve a much lower variance by compromising a tiny bit of bias.
+In GBDT, each DT has high bias and low variance.
+So by combining them together sequentially, we can keep the low variance but also get a low bias.